artur1993/b2bvUoP_kalkulator/README.md

 ### Code Coverage

-To generate code coverage reports for the backend (Python) with detailed classification:
+To generate code coverage reports for the backend (Python) with detailed classification and function coverage:
 ```bash
 ./scripts/backend_cov.sh
 ```
-This script will display coverage for unit tests, integration tests, and combined tests, along with a summary of positive, negative, and neutral test counts.
-Current coverage: Unit tests: >85%, Combined (Unit + Integration): >96%.
+This script will display coverage for unit tests, integration tests, combined tests, and the percentage of functions covered, along with a summary of positive, negative, and neutral test counts.

 For JavaScript frontend:
 ```bash
 ./scripts/frontend_cov.sh
 ```
 After running frontend tests, open `src/dashboard/coverage/index.html` in your browser to view the detailed report.
-Current coverage: >85%.

 ### CORS Configuration